I had my backpacking days, when all I needed was a 6 euro bed and a questionable locker.

 That’s why I always recommend that you book a hotel in the Uco Valley.
 Get out of the Mendoza city proper, real paradise is sleeping on a vineyard.

 Casa de Huéspedes La Azul is ideal for a relaxing escape in Mendoza.
-If you want to disconnect, with excellent food and wine, click here to book a room.
+If you want to disconnect, with excellent food and wine.

 Rent a Private Spa in Bariloche